-- The spam filters of certain email clients, like Outlook and Gmail, require the plain text versions of HTML emails.
+- Spam filters from specific email clients, like Outlook and Gmail, require the plain text versions of HTML emails.

 - Some email clients do not support HTML versions, which means that your HTML letters risk getting into spam folders.

-- There are people who prefer plain text emails to HTML.
+- Some people prefer plain text emails to HTML.

 - Plain text emails are getting better open rates than HTML versions.

-- Simple text does not look as attractive as images.
+- The simple text does not look as attractive as images.

-- Simple text does not have the option to create a design hierarchy.
-With the help of the design hierarchy, the reader catches the most important information of the email at first glance.
+- The simple text does not have the option to create a design hierarchy.
+With the help of the design hierarchy, the reader catches the essential information of the email at first glance.
 For this reason, readers often get lost in the multiple lines of plain text.